ying-teaching/rn/docs/ch01/README.md

 - [iOS Simulator](https://docs.expo.dev/workflow/ios-simulator/).
 - [Android Simulator](https://docs.expo.dev/workflow/android-studio-emulator/).

 If you have iOS or Android development tooklit installed, you can start the iOS/Android simulator first, then run iOS or Android simulation using `yarn ios` or `yarn android`.
+After the first time, there is no need to start the simulator before you run the simulation.